How antibiotics affect your child's health

 Antibiotics and the delicate gut microbiome

-Antibiotics can be life-saving, but they don’t just target harmful bacteria—they also affect the beneficial bacteria in the gut.
-This can lead to both short- and long-term effects on your child’s health, such as:
+Antibiotics can be life-saving, but they don’t just target harmful bacteria – they also affect the beneficial bacteria in the gut.
+This can lead to both short- and long-term effects on your child’s health.

 Short-term effects: